Acornsgrow/hitnmiss/README.md

 disappear.
 In these scenarios you want something to update the cache for you based on some defined interval.
 When you use the `Hitnmiss::BackgroundRefreshRepository` module and set the `refresh_interval` as seen below, it prepares your repository to handle this scenario.
+This changes the behavior where the app never experiences the caching cost as it is continually managed for the app in the background based on the `refresh_interval`.

 ```ruby
 class MostRecentPrice